apache/storm/docs/Performance.md

 # Budgeting CPU cores for Executors
 There are three main types of executors (i.e threads) to take into account when budgeting CPU cores for them.
-Spout Executors, Bolt Executors and Worker Transfer Thread.
+Spout Executors, Bolt Executors, Worker Transfer (handles outbound messages) and NettyWorker (handles inbound messages).
-(WHAT ABOUT THREADS HANDLING INCOMING MESSAGES TO A WORKER ?
-TODO: ROSHAN revisit this) The first two are used to run spout, bolt and acker instances.
+The first two are used to run spout, bolt and acker instances.
 The Worker Transfer thread is used to serialize and send messages to other workers (in multi-worker mode).

 Executors that are expected to remain busy, either because they are handling a lot of messages, or because their processing is inherently CPU intensive, should be allocated